Ipik Gandamana: Government career

 Following the proclamation of Indonesian independence, Gandamana was appointed as assistant regent (wedana) of Ujungberung, Bandung, and then as regent of Bogor.
 He was arrested by Dutch forces following Operation Product, and was exiled to the rural regions of Bogor Regency where he reestablished the regency's republican government.
 After the end of the revolution and the handover of sovereignty, he was appointed as the Resident of Bogor, and then reassigned to be Resident of Priangan in 1951.
 During this period, he became part of an Indonesian study delegation to the United States, staying there for three months after departing in September 1953.
 After returning to Indonesia, Gandamana published Melawat ke Negara Dollar ("A Visit to the Dollar Country"), a report on his visit.
 The report compared problems of democracy in Indonesia with those of the United States, and also of the government structure of the United States.

 On 1 July 1957, he was appointed to become the Governor of West Java.
 He encouraged elected local officials favorably over central government bureaucrats.
 Gandamana viewed the bureaucrats' role as training the less experienced local officials.
 During his tenure as governor, he also headed a committee which established Padjadjaran University.

 Gandamana was appointed as the Minister of Home Affairs within Sukarno's First Working Cabinet on 10 July 1959.
 As the cabinet was explicitly created to be a non-party cabinet, Gandamana joined several other appointed ministers in resigning from his political party, the League of Supporters of Indonesian Independence.
 He remained in this post until 27 August 1964, when he was reassigned to become Minister of Rural Development.
 After Gandamana's tenure as Home Affairs Minister, no other civilian would serve in the post until 2009 when Gamawan Fauzi was appointed to the office.

 Later career

 Following the 30 September movement, Sukarno conducted a cabinet reshuffle, and removed Gandamana from his ministerial post on 21 February 1966.
 Under Suharto, he joined the Supreme Advisory Council between 1968 and 1973.

-He died in Bandung in 1979, and was buried at the Cikutra Heroes' Cemetery in the city.
+He died in Bandung on 6 September 1979, and was buried at the Cikutra Heroes' Cemetery in the city.
 He had a wife and four children.
 A street in Purwakarta is named after him.